ctron/hexchat-autoafk/README.md

 ## FEATURES

-- Automatically change your nickname whenever you are AFK
+- Automatically changes your nickname whenever you are AFK

 ## INSTALLATION

+Clone the repository and place and link to the AutoAFK.py file within your hexchat's addon directory:

+    cd ~
+    git clone gitolite:users/kbabioch/hexchat-autoafk.git
+    ln -s hexchat-autoafk/AutoAFK.py .config/hexchat/addons/

+Don't forget to restart HexChat.

 ## USAGE

+Run /AUTOAFK HELP to see available commands.

 ## DOCUMENTATION

+See the inline comments for documentation.

 ## CONTRIBUTIONS